sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 Select colors in the Swatches panel, and run this script.
-If you don't select them, all colors will target.
+If not selected, all swatches are converted.

 > [!NOTE]
 > If there is a swatch with the same name, it will not convert.